UI text style guidelines

 If a number's numerical value is not the focus of the sentence, spell the number out, as in the following example: "Move an app from one instance to another."

-For more guidance on numbers and examples, see Using numbers in text.
+For more guidance on numbers with examples, see Using numbers in text.

 Time

 When writing about time, follow the guidelines in the Time topic.
-If you need to abbreviate units of time due to space constraints in a Splunk product UI, use these guidelines:
+If you need to abbreviate units of time due to space constraints in a Splunk product UI, use these abbreviations:

 Unit | Abbreviation |